Sigil-Developer/sigil/README.md

 Download
 -----------------

-See https://github.com/Sigil-Developer/Sigil/releases for wallet releases
+See https://github.com/Sigil-Developer/Sigil/releases to find wallets for each OS.